 I was living in Dalian, China and teaching English Composition at Liaoning Normal University-Missouri State University– until COVID-19 happened.
 Now, I’m isolating at home in Missouri.

-With a master’s in Professional Writing from Southeast Missouri State University, Addie has devoted several years of teaching in higher education, including her position as the former Writing Lab Coordinator at Mineral Area College in Park Hills, MO.
+With a master’s in Professional Writing from Southeast Missouri State University, I have devoted over five years to teaching in higher education, including my position as the former Writing Lab Coordinator at Mineral Area College.

-She continues to study theories of composition and rhetoric pedagogies, but her primary area–the one which has captured her heart–is creative nonfiction, specifically travel memoir and neo-confessionalism, which emphasizes the idea that grief memoir is the latest literary phenomenon of surrendering one’s private life in a “tell-all” writing style.
-The sharing of loss, pain, and desperation is a shock art that she finds healing, particularly when using travel to help alleviate the sorrow.
+I continue to study theories of composition and rhetoric pedagogies, but my primary area–the one which has captured my heart–is creative nonfiction, specifically travel memoir and neo-confessionalism, which emphasizes the idea that grief memoir is the latest literary phenomenon of surrendering one’s private life in a “tell-all” writing style.
+The sharing of loss, pain, and desperation is a shock art that I find healing, particularly when using travel to help alleviate the ache.

-Addie is a featured author and poet in the online magazine, Literary Juice.
-In this Q&A, she describes how she summons her inspiration to write.
+I’m also a featured author and poet in the online magazine, Literary Juice.
+In this Q&A, I describe how I summon my inspiration to write.

-On a personal note, you can find this avid kayaker floating spring-fed rivers in Missouri.
-When not on the water, you can find her traveling tales in the form of her latest blog posts or visual storytelling with her amateur GoPro vlogs via her YouTube channel–which she updates, just not as often as she likes.
+I’m an avid kayaker, hiker, and tea drinker.
+When I’m not teaching, I’m creating traveling tales in the form of my latest blog posts or visual storytelling with my amateur GoPro vlogs via my YouTube channel–which I update, just not as often as I like.